Sharp existence conditions and geometric inheritance for overdetermined free boundary problems of Laplacian and bi-Laplacian type: Abstract

 \section{Abstract}

-This paper provides necessary and sufficient conditions for the existence of free boundaries in overdetermined value-problems (ODVP) for the Laplacian, and sufficient conditions for the bi-Laplacian, when the overdetermined boundary condition is non-constant.
-Using classical integral inequalities (Cauchy-Schwarz, H\"{o}lder, Hardy, eigenvalue bounds, Pohozaev and Reilly identities), we derive existence results for a broad class of free boundary problems arising in potential theory, plate theory, electromagnetism, and shape optimization.
-A regularity result for minimizers in the \(C\)-GNP class is established using the thickness function and the Wiener criterion, based on the geometric description of cusp points given in \cite{barkatou2002}.
-New results include refined estimates via interpolation inequalities, stability under perturbations, and connections with isoperimetric inequalities.
-Detailed analysis of the necessary and sufficient conditions for the existence of solutions to the ODVP is given.
-The physical interpretation of the bi-Laplacian problem \(\mathcal{B}(f,g)\) in the Kirchhoff-Love theory of thin plates is emphasized.
+This paper provides necessary and sufficient conditions for the existence of free boundaries in overdetermined problems for the Laplacian, and sufficient conditions for the bi-Laplacian, when the overdetermined boundary condition is non-constant.
+Using classical integral inequalities (Cauchy-Schwarz, H\"older, Hardy, eigenvalue bounds, Pohozaev and Reilly identities), we derive existence results for a broad class of free boundary problems arising in potential theory, plate theory, electromagnetism, and shape optimization.